rjhalliday/rjhalliday.github.io/_posts/2024-08-28-choosing-the-right-approach-for-aws-lambda-deployment-packages-layers-or-containers.md

    aws lambda update-function-code --function-name <your-function-name> --zip-file fileb://function.zip
    ```

-**Industry Trend:**
-Deployment Packages are still a solid choice for smaller, simpler projects.
+Deployment Packages are practical choice for smaller, simpler projects.
 They’re easy to use and perfect for straightforward deployments.

 ### Lambda Layers